gordonmleigh/zip24/README.md

 ### With streams

-`ZipWriter` is also a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream), so you can pipe `ZipEntry` instances in and pipe the output to a stream of your choice.
+`ZipWriter` is also a [TransformStream](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream), so you can pipe `ZipEntry`/`ZipEntryInfo` instances in and pipe the output to a stream of your choice.

 ## About this library